Benji Kikanović

-Benjamin "Benji" Kikanović (born January 6, 2000) is an American professional soccer player who plays as a forward and winger for Major League Soccer club San Jose Earthquakes.
+Benjamin "Benji" Kikanović (born January 6, 2000) is an American professional soccer player who plays as a full-back for Major League Soccer club San Jose Earthquakes.

 Career

 College and amateur

 Kikanović played two years of college soccer at California State University, Sacramento between 2018 and 2019, making 34 appearances, scoring 9 goals and tallying 5 assists.

 In 2019, Kikanović played with NPSL side Sacramento Gold.

 Professional career

 On January 13, 2020, Kikanović joined USL Championship side Reno 1868.
 He had been scouted at a San Jose Earthquakes combine and was offered a contract with Reno, their USL affiliate.
 Reno folded their team on November 6, 2020, due to the financial impact of the COVID-19 pandemic.

 On February 16, 2021, Kikanović joined MLS side San Jose Earthquakes on a one-year deal with club options through the 2024 MLS season.

 Personal life

 Born in the United States, Kikanović is of Bosnian descent.
 He grew up in Antelope, California and played in AYSO, Placer United and at Antelope High School.